-We can also see the doric Temple of Venus, the Roman School of Music and the Castle, built c.
-1450-1478 by the knights of St John on the ruins of the ancient wall.
+Travelers to the island mustn't miss the Doric Temple of Venus, the Roman School of Music, and the Castle built by the knights of St. John in the 15th century on the ruins of the ancient wall.
 The castle has a small collection of classical sculptures and inscriptions from the Hellenistic, Roman, Byzantine, and early Christian periods.

-Four kilometres to the SE of the city we shall visit the Aesculapium, infirmary of Antiquity, which began to be built in the 4th century BC.
-The ground slope is such that buildings exist on four different levels connected by a marble staircase.
-Among the ruins we can discern the Temple of Aesculapius, the Stoa of Hippocrates' medical school, and the altar.
+A short four kilometers southeast of the city lies the Aesculapium, an ancient infirmary that began construction in the 4th century BC.
+Its multi-level buildings are connected by a beautiful marble staircase.
+Visitors can marvel at the Temple of Aesculapius, the Stoa of Hippocrates' medical school, and the altar among the ruins.